nbeversl/urtext_docs/README.md

 Node IDs can also be user-created arbitrarily if for some reason you want to.
 If you do this, note that node IDs are case-insensitive.

 If more than one Node ID appears in a node, only the first one is used as the Node's ID; the rest are treated (indexed) as regular metadata.
-#### Accidental Duplicate Node IDs
+#### Duplicate Node IDs

 If two nodes end up with the same ID, only one (the first one found) will be assigned the ID.
-The entire second FILE containing the node with the duplicate ID is omitted.
-The log will show a message to this effect.
+The entire second file containing the node with the duplicate ID will contain a warning message.
+See [Errors and Warnings](#errors-and-warnings)

 To correct the problem, it is necessary to manually change the duplicate ID to a new one.
 To ensure the corrected node ID is unique, it is recommended to use control-shift-I for this (as described above), after the rest of the project is compiled.
 #### Generating a node ID manually